 - ¼ cup water

-- Peel the pineapple using a sharp knife and chop it into small cubes.
+- Peel the pineapple using a sharp knife and chop the flesh into small cubes.
 To save time, you can buy already peeled and chopped pineapple.
-Add cubes pineapple and garlic in a blender and blend to make a coarse mixture.
+Add 2 cups of cubed pineapple and 1 teaspoon chopped garlic in the medium jar of a blender and blend to make a coarse mixture.

 - Do not blend the pineapple too much.
 We are looking for a coarse texture here.

-- Add the pineapple mixture in a heavy bottom pan along with pineapple juice, vinegar, lemon juice, lemon zest, brown sugar, red chili flakes, and salt.
+- Add the pineapple mixture in a heavy bottom pan along with ½ cup pineapple juice, ¼ cup vinegar, ¼ cup lemon juice, 1 teaspoon lemon zest, 1 cup brown sugar, 2 teaspoon red chili flakes, and 1 teaspoon salt.
 Bring the mixture to a boil and cook for 5-6 minutes on medium heat.
-Cover the pan with a lid of teh mixture is spluttering too much.
+Cover the pan with a lid of the mixture is spluttering too much.
 Keep stirring frequently.

-- Mix cornflour in water to make a thin slurry and add it to the pan.
+- Mix 3 tablespoon cornflour in ¼ cup water in a small bowl to make a thin slurry and add it to the pan.

 - Cook on medium heat until the sauce thickens.
 Remove the pan from heat and let the sauce cool down.
 Store in a glass jar in the refrigerator and use as desired.